Parse, Decode, Validate: A Clean Pattern for Form Handling in Go

 }

-Here’s where the Gorilla Schema library shines.
-It handles all the mapping between form fields and struct fields, including type conversions.
+Gorilla Schema maps form fields to struct fields, handling type conversions.

 validate := validator.New()